TalMaIka/Custom-Prioritized-Threadpool/README.md

  ![Screenshot](https://iili.io/HYIOWRR.png)

  As we can see threads are not only in theory should preform better time wise, it actually happens and we see the power of threads working on with this project.
+The main reason for these results is that a thread is able to execute in parallel with other threads, which means that it can use several cores of a processor to      perform tasks simultaneously.

 ### Testing
 Using JUnit testing we made sure that every method works as intended and the time stamps and calculation was right for the tasks given.

+# About the Part-A :

+ ## Project Description